TorchlightSoftware/n8n-nodes-recaptcha/README.md

 3) Your workflows are data that you own.
 4) The whole system is open source.

-From an intellectual property standpoint I feel I'm in a much stronger position with n8n, knowing that at any time I could transition to a private cloud.
-To me this gives me the benefits of no-code, e.g. being able to let the company evolve without being bottlenecked by software devs, without the lockin that most no-code solutions come with.

-So I think this is good for people who:
+I think this is good for people who:

 1) May not have developers now, but may see that coming in the future
 2) Have a web developer who doesn't do server code